visit-dav/visit/src/doc/dev_manual/SiteReliabilityEngineering.rst

 adjustments in processes that can help to avoid repeating similar issues in the future.

-When such incidents are resolved, the **Primary** will prepare a brief *postmortem* (often just a set of bullet points) explaining what happend and why, estimating the amount of resources that were needed to resolve the incident, describing key milestones in the work to resolve the incident and suggesting recommendations for changes in processes to prevent such incidents from being repeated.
+When such incidents reach SRE resolution, the **Primary** will prepare a brief *postmortem* (often just a set of bullet points) explaining what happened and why, estimating the amount of resources that were needed to resolve the incident, describing key milestones in the work to resolve the incident and suggesting recommendations for changes in processes to prevent such incidents from being repeated.
 This *postmortem* will be used to guide team discussion during a subsequent weekly project meeting.